Updated: Dec 21, 2020

 If you want to see massive improvements in your Olympic lifts it is going to take a lot of high quality work.
-One way we accelerate this learning is through the use of wave loading.
+One way we accelerate learning is implementing wave loading.

 What is wave loading?

 Wave loading is essentially this.
 The athlete will have an exercise or complex to complete at a weight range from 30 to 85%.
-The athlete will attempt to complete a complex every minute on the minute (or faster, never slower) for a set amount of time, usually 8 to 15 minutes.
+The athlete will attempt to complete a complex on an interval for a set amount of time, usually 8 to 15 minutes.
+Intervals can vary from 30 sec to 2 min.
 The athlete will then rest for 5 minutes and repeat.
 The athlete can go up or down in weight thus creating a wave like structure.

 Why wave load?